osbesdl/PresetTemplate/.github/README.md

 - Replace `YOUR NAME` with your username, or whatever you want to be credited as

+### Step 2.5: PBR definition

+If you are planning to use PBR textures with your pack, download [this zip](https://drive.google.com/file/d/10g38RSKxBtkYsvBq01Lzrq4G2sL1Pa70/view?usp=sharing) and extract the contents into the root of your pack (the part with `manifest.json` in it)

+If you are unsure of what any of this means or if you are not using PBR, just ignore this step and move on to step 3

 ### Step 3: Icon

 You *can* skip this step, although I would advise that you still create your own icon to differentiate your preset from others.